 Spanning 101 hectares, this award-winning horticultural attraction houses over 380 thousand plants and is just a five-minute walk from the city.
 The Gardens comprises three spaces—Bay South, Bay East and Bay Central.
 From the waterfront promenade, enjoy an amazing view of the Marina Bay financial district skyline.
 The grounds are perfect for an evening stroll and a picnic with loved ones.

 Monet once referred to his garden as his most beautiful masterpiece.
-Singapore’s new icon, a 101-hectare horticultural attraction, certainly seems to be the nation’s most beautiful with more than 250 thousand rare plants in huge domed conservatories.
+Singapore’s new icon, a 101-hectare horticultural attraction, certainly seems to be the nation’s most beautiful with more than 380 thousand plants in huge domed conservatories.

 Less than a five-minute walk from Marina Bay, the Gardens is split into three waterfront spaces: Bay South, Bay East, and Bay Central, which connects the first two.

 Bay South―the largest waterfront garden―is where you’ll find the impressive Supertrees.
 These 9 to 16-storey-tall vertical gardens collect rainwater, generate solar power and act as venting ducts for the park’s conservatories.
 A suspended 128-metre-long walkway between two Supertrees, the OCBC Skyway, is perfect for walks at any hour, offering a bird’s eye view of the Gardens and the Marina Bay urban area.

 At Bay East, there’re pretty pavilions, lush lawns, tropical palm trees and natural blossoms, ideal for an evening stroll or a picnic with family and friends.
 Along its two-kilometre waterfront promenade, you can get an amazing view of the skyline.